Counselling I CBT I Coaching

 Psychotherapy / Counselling / Coaching Contract

-My primary focus is to provide safe and effective therapy and Coaching in an environment based on respect and a commitment to your well-being.
+Our primary focus is to provide safe and effective Therapy and Coaching in an environment based on respect and a commitment to your well-being.

 The following is a summary of the terms and conditions under which therapy and coaching are provided.

 Therapy/coaching sessions are offered at BreakFree Therapy & Coaching Private Practice, Longcroft House, Victoria Avenue, London, EC2M 4NS.

 Sometimes it may be necessary for me to see clients in their own home (Positive Behaviour Support clients only) or elsewhere, for example places where they may be encountering problems.
 The reasons for this will be discussed during the initial consultation, should this become necessary.

 No emergency or out of hours service is provided.
 In emergencies, clients should consult their own GP or the Accident and Emergency service as appropriate.

 Therapy and coaching can be delivered over the telephone or via video conference e.g. Skype and Zoom.

 Sessions usually last for 50-60 minutes, 90 minutes for initial session for Trauma Treatment.
 Generally, We will try to minimise the possibility of sessions overrunning because of the responsibility to our other clients.